laminas/laminas-router/doc/book/routing.md

 Two routers are provided, the `SimpleRouteStack` and `TreeRouteStack`.
 Each works with the above interface, but utilize slightly different options and execution paths.
-By default, the zend-mvc uses the `TreeRouteStack` as the router.
+By default, the zend-router uses the `TreeRouteStack` as the router.

 ### SimpleRouteStack